|Saif M. Mohammad

 Vahed Qazvinian, Dragomir R. Radev, Saif M. Mohammad, Bonnie Dorr, David

 Zajic, Michael Whidby, Taesun Moon.
-To appear in the Journal of Artificial
+Journal of Artificial Intelligence

 Last updated: May 2014.